neurodata/neurodata.io/content/about/agreements.md

 #### Honesty

-> I commit to speaking inarguably/impeccably, including acknowledging all authentic feelings, expressing the inarguble truth, and only making [impeccable agreements](http://www.toltecspirit.com/four-agreements/impeccable-word/).
+> I commit to speaking & writing inarguably/impeccably, including acknowledging all authentic feelings, expressing the inarguble truth, and only making [impeccable agreements](http://www.toltecspirit.com/four-agreements/impeccable-word/).

 This means, for example, that we use "I" statements, such as "I heard X", rather than "You said X", and "My judgement of you is that you are X", rather than "You are X".
 Honesty demands an appropriate level of epistemic humility.
+This also means we do not overclaim in our discussions, nor do we write things in abstracts that are not yet true.

 #### Play

 > I commit to play by honoring rest, renewal and rhythm.

 Stuart Brown defines play in his book as “an absorbing, apparently purposeless activity that provides enjoyment and suspends self-consciousness and a sense of time.
-It is also self-motivating and makes you want to do it again.”

-Manifestations of play include participating in daily recess (3pm daily on school days), and/or other regular social/playful events.
+It is also self-motivating and makes you want to do it again.”Manifestations of play include participating in daily recess (3pm daily on school days), and/or other regular social/playful events.